The Most Iconic CGI and VFX Scenes in Movies

 "You best start believing in ghost stories Miss Turner, yer in one!"
 Classic.

 Getting quite recent now, but I definitely think Inception deserves a spot on this list of iconic movie scenes.
-One bit in particular pushed our perceptions of what VFX could achieve: the folding city scene.
+One bit, in particular, pushed our perceptions of what VFX could achieve: the folding city scene.

 To make this sequence a reality, Double Negative spent two weeks taking thousands of stills and working from millimetre-accurate LIDAR scans to replicate a photo-realistic model of four Parisian apartment blocks, populating them with digital cars and people.

-Nolan back at it again, with VFX studio, Double Negative winning another Oscar.
+Nolan is back at it again, with VFX studio, Double Negative winning another Oscar.
 This movie wanted scientific accuracy to play a major part, posing a big challenge to the studio to visualise the un-visualisable: realistic alien worlds, a mathematically accurate black hole, and the Tesseract, a four-dimensional space with time as a physical dimension.

 What's most impressive in my opinion is the way that the VFX team’s depiction of the black hole, Gargantua, has been lauded by astrophysicists for its visual accuracy.
 Truly an awe-inspiring monster to behold.

-As always, give us a shout if you think we missed out something that really deserves a mention!
+As always, give us a shout if you think we missed out on something that really deserves a mention!